openwallet-foundation/tac/docs/governance/project-lifecycle.md

 To be considered for Growth Stage, the project must meet the Labs requirements as well as the following:

-* A presentation at the meeting of the TAC
+* A presentation at the meeting of the TAC.
-* 2 TAC sponsors to champion the project and provide mentorship as needed
+* 2 TAC sponsors to champion the project and provide mentorship as needed.
 * Development of a growth plan, to be done in conjunction with their project mentor(s) at the TAC.
 * Development of a project roadmap that provides differentiated features and capabilities and the timeframe for completion.
 * Document that it is being used successfully in either proof of concepts or pilots by at least two independent end users which, in the TAC’s judgment, are of adequate quality and scope.